Secret Invasion: What If?

 An issue of What If revolves around the Secret Invasion with two stories.

 The first story asks what would happen if the Skrulls won the Secret Invasion and solved mankind's challenges such as freedom.
 Here, the Skrulls are celebrating their anniversary of taking over Earth.
 Some humans have been converted into Skrulls.
-The Avengers Alliance of Freedom (led by Captain America II and consisting of Black Panther, Blue Marvel, Human Torch, a heavily alcoholic Iron Man, Khn'nr, Ms. Marvel, Night Thrasher II, Spider-Man, Spider-Woman II, Storm, Thing, Thor, and Wolverine) are considered terrorists to the rest of the world.
-The Skrull's broadcast is interrupted by a pirate footage of Captain America stating that Earth is really under occupation.
+The Avengers Alliance of Freedom (led by Captain America and consisting of Black Panther, Blue Marvel, Human Torch, a heavily alcoholic Iron Man, Khn'nr, Ms. Marvel, Night Thrasher, Spider-Man, Spider-Woman, Storm, Thing, Thor, and Wolverine) are considered terrorists to the rest of the world.
+The Skrulls' broadcast is interrupted by a pirate footage of Captain America stating that Earth is really under occupation.
 Queen Veranke's consort Norman Osborn tells her that it would be best to crush the Avengers Alliance of Freedom in Wakanda where they are currently hiding.
 Wolverine has brought one last remaining sample of the modified Legacy Virus to use against the Skrulls.
 Veranke appears before the United Nations and gets approval to invade Wakanda and take down the Avengers Alliance of Freedom.
 As soon as the virus is ready, the Skrull forces attack Wakanda.
 The Avengers leap into action to repel them.
 When the cannon meant to release the vaccine is destroyed, Thor uses his powers to spread it across the globe.
-But instead of doing what was expected, every Skrull and converted humans perishes.
+But instead of doing what was expected, every Skrull and converted human dies.
 The culprit is in fact Norman Osborn.
 He explains that this was all an elaborate ruse to get what he wants.
 Due to Iron Man's alcoholism, Spider-Man helped him infiltrate Wakanda to help them but he did not expect that Norman Osborn would cross the line.
 Osborn admits that he did create a cure for the virus, so that he could survive and get back at the Skrulls for using him.
 Enraged, Captain America beheads Osborn with his shield.
 The Avengers surrender to the UN forces sent to arrest them.
 Meanwhile, far up on the Moon, Uatu the Watcher can only lament how this alternate Earth turned out.